A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Spatial models based on max-stable processes

-A class of rainfall storm models is obtained by taking $\XX = \Rset^2$ and $W_j(x) = f(x - X_j)$, where $X_1,X_2,\dots$ are the points of a homogeneous Poisson process of unit rate on $\XX$, and $f$ is a bivariate probability density function on $\XX$ \citep{deH84, Smi90}.
-In this model, $S_j W_j(x)$ can be interpreted as the impact at location $x$ of a storm of intensity $S_j$ centered at location $X_j$, and $Z(x)$ as the impact of the strongest such episode experienced at $x$.
-When $f$ is taken equal to $\phi^{(2)}_\Sigma$, the bivariate normal p.d.f.\ with mean zero and covariance matrix $\Sigma$, the above model is known as the {\em Gaussian extreme-value model} or {\em Smith model} and is widely used because it is mathematically tractable \citep{Smi90,Col93,deHPer06,PadRibSis10}.
-For two locations $\{x_1,x_2\} \subset \XX$, \citet{Smi90} \citep[see also][Appendix A.3]{PadRibSis10} showed that the c.d.f. of $(Z(x_1),Z(x_2))$ at $z_1,z_2>0$ is
+A class of rainfall storm models is obtained by defining $f$ in~\eqref{specrep1} as $f(\vec x,\vec y) = g(\vec x - \vec y)$, where $g$ is a bivariate probability density function (p.d.f.) on $\R^2$.
+In this model, $S_j g(\vec x - \vec L_j)$ can be interpreted as the impact at location $\vec x$ of a storm of intensity $S_j$ centered at location $\vec L_j$, and $\sup_{j \geq 1} S_j g(\vec x - \vec L_j)$ as the impact of the strongest such episode experienced at $\vec x$.
+The case when $g$ is taken equal to $\phi^{(2)}_{\bm \Sigma}$, the bivariate normal p.d.f.\ with mean zero and covariance matrix ${\bm \Sigma}$, was considered by \cite{Smi90} and is therefore frequently referred to as the {\em Smith model} \citep[see also e.g.][]{Col93,deHPer06,PadRibSis10}.
+The process in~\eqref{specrep1} being stationary, its bivariate marginal distributions are fully described by the cumulative distribution function (c.d.f.) of $(Z(\vec o),Z(\vec x))$, where $\vec o \in \XX$ is the origin and $\vec x$ is an arbitrary site in $\XX$.
+From \citet{Smi90} \citep[see also][Appendix A.3]{PadRibSis10}, we have that, for any $z_1,z_2>0$,